pamorales3/ColorGame/README.md

 # ColorGame

 The Great RGB Color Game is a game that consists of three difficulties: Easy, Medium, and Hard.
-The player is given a RGB number, they must then pick the colored square that corresponds to the RGB number they recieved in the top of the screen.
+The player is given a RGB number, they must then pick the colored square that corresponds to the RGB number they received on the top of the screen.

 Below is the link to the game